If you own a rental apartment in Dubai

 Your nanny is your employee.
 And while she may really like her job and your baby, she will leave if you stop paying her.
 So ask questions, remain objective, don’t worry about being intrusive and forget about making yourself likable.
 And don't hire out of sympathy or guilt.
 At the end of the day, it’s your baby and your home, so be tough.

-3. Ask open-ended questions:
+3. Ask open-ended questions before hiring in Dubai:

 Here are few examples.
 What do you do when a child has a temper tantrum?
 What are some of your favorite activities to do with infants/toddlers?
 What type of discipline techniques have you used?
 How did you handle an injury with a child under your care?
 Ask about her childhood, her parents, her relationships, social life, etc.